CrumpLab/cognition/docs/textbook/C6_Behaviorism.md

 As a last example, Tolman [@samsTimeDiscriminationWhite1925] showed that rats are capable of temporal discrimination, and appear to make choices while navigating a maze that reduce the amount of time taken to get a food reward.
 Tolman's temporal discrimination maze is shown in the figure.
 Rats started at the entrance (E), and attempted to find the food in the room on the other side (F).
 However, when the rats took the A corridor to the left, or the B corridor to the right, they were detained for different amounts of time in the "detention" rooms (D) on both sides of the maze.
 For example, rats would be detained for one to two minutes on the left side, or three to four minutes on the right side.
 After the first phase were rats experienced the delays, they were allowed to navigate the maze without being detained.
 The rat's showed a preference to take the route associated with the shortest temporal delay.

-### Rat model of eugenics
+### Tolman's inheritance project: A rat model of eugenics

 Animals like rats have been used in research for many purposes.
 The animal may be an object of the research in its own right, or used as a model example to investigate something else, or both.
 For example, rats are commonly used as models for human disorders such as eating disorders and schizophrenia.
 One goal of research using animal models of disorders is to develop cures for the disorder in rats that could generalize to humans.

 Tolman conducted animal research using rats that had elements of both styles of research.
 He was interested in the behavior of rats as an object of study in its own right, but also as a model in at least two respects.
 First, Tolman was interested in using rats as model for building a descriptive science of behavior that could be generalized to other animals.
 In this first respect, Tolman used his maze-running experiments to argue in favor of expanding the terms in the descriptive science of behaviorism--specifically, behaviorism should include terms for describing the purposive and cognitive aspects of behaviors.
-Second, Tolman conducted another line of maze-running experiments that I will describe as Tolmans' rat model of eugenics.
+Second, Tolman initiated another line of maze-running experiments that I will describe as Tolmans' rat model of eugenics.

-Perhaps the term eugenics should not be used to describe rat research, however, I will use it here because it does an adequate job of placing Tolman's research within historical context.
-Unlike other psychologists of the time who often wrote about their eugenics ideologies, I have not found similar expressions by Tolman.
-Nevertheless, he conducted a series of studies that closely resemble attempts to test core elements of eugenics in a rat model.
-The connections between eugenics and early animal research existed before Tolman.
-For example, Edward Thorndike was a prominent eugenicist, and described his puzzle box research as a preliminary step toward measuring individual differences in animal intelligence.
+One aim of Galton's eugenics was to measure differences in eugenically desired traits (like intelligence), and then selectively breed humans to increase those traits (assuming they had a genetic basis) over time.
+Tolman and his student Robert Tryon attempted something similar in rats [for a review see, @innisTolmanTryonEarly1992], they selectively bred rats for maze-running ability over generations.
+On the one hand, these experiments could be described without the term eugenics, and instead described as experiments on the genetic bases of maze-running behavior in rats.
+On the other hand, the connection to eugenics is clear enough, and existed before Tolman.
+For example, early comparative psychologists Edward Thorndike and Robert Yerkes were prominent eugenicists; and Thorndike described his puzzle box research as a preliminary step toward measuring individual differences in animal intelligence.

-Like Thorndike, Tolman analogized his maze-running procedure as tool to measure individual differences in rat intelligence.
-Measures of time and efficiency in navigating the maze were used as proxies for rat intelligence, and not surprisingly, there were reliable individual differences in rat maze-running performance.
-In addition to publishing several papers on individual differences in maze-running performance among rats [], he also attempted a breeding program to increase rat intelligence over generations [].
-In this work, Tolman exposed new litters of rats to a maze and measured individual differences in maze-running efficiency.
-He then bred the best-of-the-best together, and exposed the new litters to the maze.
-Tolman bred several generations of rats this way.
-The empirical question was whether the breeding program would result in more intelligent rats down the line.
-According to the major tenets of eugenics, intelligence was inherited.
-If the rat served as model, then maze-running performance should get better and better for rats whose parents were the best maze runners, compared to rats whose parents were the worst maze runners.
-Tolmans research failed to show effects of the breeding program.
-The rats did not get better at running the maze over generations of breeding parents who were the best at running the maze.
-Tolmans rat-intelligence breeding program research does not appear to be very well-cited (only X times since X), and he apparently stopped investing in the line when it failed to provide positive results.
+Like Thorndike, Tryon analogized the maze-running procedure as a tool to measure individual differences in rat intelligence.
+Measures of time and efficiency in navigating the maze were used as proxies for rat intelligence, and not surprisingly, there were reliable individual differences in rat maze-running performance [@tryonIndividualDifferences1942].
+Tolman first attempted a breeding program to create "bright" versus "dull" strains of maze-running rats [@tolmanInheritanceMazelearningAbility1924].
+In this work, Tolman exposed rats to a maze and measured individual differences in maze-running efficiency.
+He then bred "bright" rats together, and separately bred "dull" rats together.
+He did this over two generations, so there was a parent generation, an $F_1$ generation and an $F_2$ generation.
+Tolman reported that selective breeding did show differences in maze performance in the first generation, but not in the second generation.
+His student Tryon repeated a selective breeding experiment over 11 years and many more generations and found similar results [@tryonGeneticDifferencesMaze1940].

 ### Cognitive maps in rats and men

-To wrap up our discussion of Tolman, I will point quickly at his 1948 paper in Psychological Review called "Cognitive maps in rats and men" [].
+To wrap up our discussion of Tolman, I will point quickly at his 1948 paper in Psychological Review called "Cognitive maps in rats and men" [@tolmanCognitiveMapsRats1948.
 This paper reflects Tolman's thinking 16 years later.
 He reviews maze-running research up to 1948, and appears to have shifted away from his descriptive stance on cognitive aspects of behavior.
 In 1932, Tolman was careful to argue that his use of words like "cognitive" or "purpose" were meant only as descriptive terms of behavior, and they were not intended to imply the existence of internal mentalistic-type processing.
-In 1948, Tolman expresses a much more cognitive interpretation, where "cognitive" is not meant merely as a descriptive word about behavior, but is used to refer to a process, or intervening set of operations between the stimulus and response, that is fundamental to the behavior.
+In 1948, Tolman expresses a much more cognitive interpretation, where "cognitive" is used to refer to a process, or intervening set of operations between the stimulus and response, that is fundamental to the behavior.
 In particular, Tolman argues that rats learn cognitive maps of the mazes they are running.
-This is the idea that the rat has some kind of internal map-like representation of the maze that they can consult and use to inform their choices while running the maze.
+This is the idea that the rat has some kind of internal map-like representation of the maze that they use to inform their choices while running the maze.
+One line of evidence supporting Tolman's position came from experiments on latent-learning.

 #### Latent-learning as evidence for cognitive maps